1 in 10 people live in extreme poverty

 We stay until the cycle of self-reliance BEGINS.

-Unlike traditional non-profits, Care for Life’s comprehensive community-led approach to teaching crucial life-skills, makes communities stronger, which allows families that were the poorest of the poor become healthy and self-reliant.
+Unlike traditional non-profits, Care for Life’s comprehensive community-led approach to teaching crucial life skills makes communities stronger, which allows families that were the poorest of the poor to become healthy and self-reliant.

 %